Alex Congxu Ke

 Do you have any advice for future Washington Program participants?

-- Find an internship that really fits your interest and career goals.
+- Find an internship that really fits your interests and career goals.

 - Enjoy your time in DC, as DC has so much to offer.